 BBY was placed into liquidation on 22 June 2015.
 ASX Settlement Pty Ltd suspended the participation of BBY on 3 July 2015.

-In the liquidators Annual Report for BBY published in September 2016, the liquidators indicated that their initial investigations indicate a shortfall in the BBY client segregated accounts (CSAs) of \$23 million against potential claims totalling \$61 million.
+In the liquidators second Annual Report for BBY published in September 2017, the liquidators indicate a shortfall in the BBY client segregated accounts (CSAs) of \$21 million against potential claims totalling \$62 million.